blog posts

 • Better detect evasive or suspicious activity with network and endpoint event correlation

-• Greatly decrease the time from detection to cleanup with retrospective security that continuously monitors for suspicious activity and behavior even after initial inspection
+• Significantly decrease the time from detection to cleanup with retrospective security continuously monitoring for suspicious activity and behavior, even after initial inspection.

-• Ease administration and reduce complexity with unified policies that protect across the entire attack continuum
+• Ease administration and reduce complexity with unified policies protecting the entire attack continuum.m

 Virtual firewall

 A virtual firewall is typically deployed as a virtual appliance in a private cloud (VMware ESXi, Microsoft Hyper-V, KVM) or public cloud (AWS, Azure, Google, Oracle) to monitor and secure traffic across physical and virtual networks.
-A virtual firewall is often a key component in software-defined networks (SDN).
+It is often a key component in software-defined networks (SDN).

-A Firewall is a necessary part of any security architecture and takes the guesswork out of host level protections and entrusts them to your network security device.
-Firewalls, and especially Next-Generation Firewalls, focus on blocking malware and application-layer attacks, along with an integrated intrusion prevention system (IPS).
+A Firewall is a necessary part of any security architecture.
+It takes the guesswork out of host-level protections and entrusts them to your network security device.
+Firewalls, especially Next-Generation Firewalls, focus on blocking malware, application-layer attacks, and an integrated intrusion prevention system (IPS).

 Firewalls, especially Next-Generation Firewalls, focus on blocking malware and application-layer attacks.
 Along with an integrated intrusion prevention system (IPS), these Next-Generation Firewalls can react quickly and seamlessly to detect and combat attacks across the whole network.

-Firewalls can act on previously set policies to better protect your network and can carry out quick assessments to detect invasive or suspicious activity, such as malware, and shut it down.
+Firewalls can act on previously set policies to better protect your network.
+They can carry out quick assessments to detect invasive or suspicious activity, such as malware, and shut it down.
 By leveraging a firewall for your security infrastructure, you’re setting up your network with specific policies to allow or block incoming and outgoing traffic.

 • A Firewall prevents hackers and remote access.